These cookies are required to enable core site functionality.

-Frankfurt is a cosmopolitan city, a financial center and an economic metropolis.
+Frankfurt am main is a cosmopolitan city, a financial centre and an economic metropolis.
 In this city you can find history, art, tradition as well as a multicultural society.
 At the same time, Frankfurt is one of the most underestimated cities when it comes to quality of life and variety.
 As the only German city, Frankfurt is one of the Alpha cities.
 That Frankfurt is a banking city has tradition.
 About 250 years ago one of the biggest banks ever was founded here, the Rothschild Bank.
+Read on to find out all About Frankfurt.

 Frankfurt is visually characterized by its skyline that is why it is also called “Mainhattan”.
 The most beautiful overview of the city can be enjoyed from the Main Tower.
 The most skyscrapers in Germany are located here 14 of 15 nationwide.